mrvlasyuk/onederx_winner_bot/README.md

 This bot can help you to increase your volumes at Onederx Trading Challenge.
 More info about the challenge: [https://trade.onederx.com/leaderboard](https://trade.onederx.com/leaderboard)

 ## How does it work?
-Bot makes buy and sell trades in both directions.
+1. Bot makes buy and sell trades in both directions.
+2. Bot uses limit IOC orders.
+3. Bot trades only if spread is small enough and sends orders not bigger than `max_order` volume.
+See **Configuration** for more parameters you can control.

 ## What is OnederX?
 [Onederx](https://onederx.com) is crypto derivatives trading platform launched in 2018.
 The main trading instrument is `BTCUSD_P` which is Perpetual contract with a leverage up to **20x**.